dogecoinfoundation/libdogecoin/doc/address.md

 This function takes a given HD master private key (wif_privkey_master) and loads it into the provided pointer for the resulting derived public key (p2pkh_pubkey).
 This private key input should come from the result of generateHDMasterPubKeypair().
 The function returns 1 on success and 0 on failure.

+This function also works with any extended HD public address (e.g. dgub, tpub) from getDerivedHDAddress or getDerivedHDAddressByPath, to get the corresponding public P2PKH Address (Dogecoin Address)

 _C usage:_

 ```C